 - Who your park users will be and their needs

 - Level of park security

-First, you need to make sure the building is sized properly for the park by taking into consideration the expected daily attendance and park activities.
-You can also determine how large or small your restroom can be based upon the number of parking spaces available or typical park attendance.
-As a general measurement, only half of the park patrons will use the restroom when visiting the park.
+First, you need to make sure the building is appropriated sized for the park by taking into consideration the expected daily attendance and park activities.
+One good measure is to calculated based upon the number of parking spaces available or typical park attendance.
+As a general guideline, about half of park visitors will use the restroom.
 For example, a single-occupant restroom with one toilet and sink can typically service up to 45 people per hour.
-Whereas a floorplan with two rooms with a toilet and one sink on each side can service up to 180 people per hour.
-It is best to size the restroom for the daily park attendance and bring in porta potties for large events.
+Whereas a floor plan with two single-occupant restrooms on each side can service up to 90 people per hour.

 Know Your Park-Goers & Their Needs

 Ask yourself, what is the main draw to the park or location?
 Are you designing for a campground that might also need showers?
 Or, is it a dog park that may need an outside drinking fountain or wash station for pooches?
 Being able to customize your restroom building to meet the park needs is critical.

 For example, if you are designing an all-inclusive park to provide an engaging play experience for both children with or without disabilities—you’ll need to consider how your restroom will serve those with disabilities.
 Keep in mind, not all disabilities are the same and often they are not physical or visibly noticeable, many are emotional or sensory related.
 This is something often overlooked when it comes to choosing certain restroom fixtures, because it isn’t always included in ADA building codes.
 If a person has a sensory disability, loud or unpredictable noises from flush systems or hand dryers can be problematic as it catches the individual off-guard.
 It’s worth considering manual features instead, so the caretaker can warn the individual or have them leave the restroom altogether to prevent a difficult situation before it happens.